nih-cfde/training-and-engagement/In-Prep/MIME_types.md

 MIME type for a file
 ------------------------

 There are multiple utilities that allow to determine MIME type for a file.
-Here we will explore a few to provide options that can best suit the desired application. *Note for our code example we will choose 9969477031_R02C01_Red.idat file.*
+Here we will explore a few to provide options that can best suit the desired application.
+For our code example we will work with 9969477031_R02C01_Red.idat file.

 #### file